 Have you thought about those tips?

-- The Customer Rules, Speak his language: For every inquiry, there is an applicant.
-However, some companies seem to forget as they focus more on their own processes, methodologies and classifications.
-Focusing on customers is essential for the proper
+- The Customer rules: speak their language: There is an applicant for every inquiry.
+However, some companies seem to forget as they focus more on their processes, methodologies and classifications.
+Focusing on customers is essential for properly conducting a project that will directly add value to the consumption from your services catalogue or adopting a self-service portal for your end users.

 - Invest in the Quality of service: Don’t look at acquiring a new software solution as a cost.
 See it instead as an investment.
-With defined objectives, a plan and an orientation towards the client, this cost rapidly becomes a financial lever, that without taking into account the contagious adoption rate that it can create inside your workforce
+With defined objectives, a plan and an orientation towards the client, this cost rapidly becomes a financial lever that without taking into account the contagious adoption rate that it can create inside your workforce